 - Time Study: Measure the absolute fastest speed that the process can support (not an average, normal or sustained speed).
 Be particularly careful not to include any form of speed losses (i.e. slow cycles or small stops).
 Also, do not make any adjustments based on historical performance.
 Ideal Cycle Time is a theoretical maximum.

 Is it possible for OEE or any of its underlying metrics to exceed 100%?

-No. An OEE score of 100% represents perfect production - manufacturing only good parts, as fast as possible, with no down time.
+No. An OEE score of 100% represents perfect production – manufacturing only good parts, as fast as possible, with no stop time.
 How can you improve upon that?
 There is only one way – increasing the speed of the process (going faster).
 However, if the process is capable of going faster the Ideal Cycle Time must equally and proportionally be reduced.

 Bottom line – if Availability, Performance or Quality is greater than 100%, then something is incorrectly defined or measured.
 Almost always when this occurs, the underlying problem is Performance.
 Specifically, an Ideal Cycle Time that is set too high, resulting in a Performance score greater than 100%.

 How do I calculate OEE when I run products with different cycle times?